 Including schooling, residency, and fellowship, it takes seven years to become a doctor.
 Robert Glatter, MD, an ER physician at Lenox Hill Hospital, sees young doctors in medical TV shows picking and choosing—but that’s not how it is in reality.
 “It’s a long process that involves multiple interviews, creating a ‘rank’ list, and going through a process known as ‘the match,’” he says.
 “It’s not as easy as declaring, ‘I want to be a business major,’ in college.”
-Don’t miss the medical tips doctors and nurses wish you knew.

 Every doctor isn’t all-knowing in every aspect of medicine

 This complaint is popular among doctors.
 The idea of a doctor that’s a “jack of all trades” is misleading, Dr. Glatter says.
 In reality, caregivers, specialists, nurse practitioners, social workers, and other medical professionals have unique duties.
 “Medicine involves a team, and requires exquisite coordination among all caregivers to function optimally,” Dr. Glatter says.
 “Doctors are highly specialized, and don’t perform all activities that are often depicted on TV dramas by the writers.”